KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL ES API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 		If you want to use OpenGL ES stand-alone, you will need to use EGL to create a valid OpenGL ES Context for Android - `EGL Overview <https://www.khronos.org/egl>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL ES - `GLAD <https://glad.dav1d.de/>`_.

+		You will need an Android device that supports at least OpenGL ES 3.1 for this tutorial.

 	.. container:: vulkan

 		Vulkan is included as part of the NDK provided by Google and is supported on Android 7.0 (Nougat), API level 24 or higher (see `https://developer.android.com/ndk/guides/graphics <https://developer.android.com/ndk/guides/graphics>`_).

+		You will need an Android device that supports at least Vulkan 1.0 for this tutorial.

 *****************
 1.4 Project Setup